 Astronomers using ALMA and the VLT have discovered that starburst galaxies in both the early and the nearby Universe contain a much higher proportion of massive stars than is found in more peaceful galaxies.

 The mass of a star is the most important factor determining how it will evolve.
 Massive stars shine brilliantly and have short lives and less massive ones, such as the Sun, shine more modestly for billions of years.
-Knowing the proportions of stars of different masses that are formed in galaxies therefore underpins astronomers’ understanding of the formation and evolution of galaxies throughout the history of the Universe.
-Consequently, it gives us crucial insights about the chemical elements available to form new stars and planets and, ultimately, the number of seed black holes that may coalesce to form the supermassive black holes that we see in the centres of many galaxies.
+Knowing the proportions of stars of different masses that are formed in galaxies, therefore, underpins astronomers’ understanding of the formation and evolution of galaxies throughout the history of the Universe.
+Consequently, it gives us crucial insights into the chemical elements available to form new stars and planets and, ultimately, the number of seed black holes that may coalesce to form the supermassive black holes that we see in the centers of many galaxies.

 Co-author Donatella Romano from the INAF-Astrophysics and Space Science Observatory in Bologna explains what the team found: “The ratio of 18O to 13C was about 10 times higher in these starburst galaxies in the early Universe than it is in galaxies such as the Milky Way, meaning that there is a much higher proportion of massive stars within these starburst galaxies.”